j2objc-contrib/j2objc-gradle/CONTRIBUTING.md

 1. An issue is created describing the change required.
 Feature requests should be labeled 'enhancement' while bugs should be labeled 'bug'.
 Issues are optional for trivial fixes like typos.
 2. An issue is assigned to the developer working on it.
+If the developer is not assignable due to GitHub.com permissions, add the label 'public-dev-assigned'.
 3. The issue assignee creates a pull request (PR) with their commits.
 PRs are never optional, even for trivial fixes.
 4. The PR is assigned to one of the project committers and code review/fixes ensue.